top of page

 A Community Guide to the Draft Ordinance

-The City of St. Petersburg is considering changes to its Residential Parking Permit system.
+The City of St. Petersburg is considering amendments to its Residential Parking Permit (RPP) program.

-1. Updates to the existing downtown permit program, and
+• Updates to the existing downtown Residential Permit Parking Area (RPPA) program, and

-2. Creation of a new program that could apply to neighborhoods outside downtown experiencing heavy overflow parking.
+• Creation of a new Neighborhood Resident Only Parking Area (NROPA) option that could apply to areas outside downtown experiencing significant overflow parking.

-This page provides a comprehensive explanation of what is being proposed so residents can understand it clearly and form their own opinions before it returns to City Council for further consideration.
+This page provides a detailed explanation of what is being proposed, how it would work, and what it could mean for neighborhoods.
+The goal is to ensure residents have clear, accurate information so they can form their own opinions before the proposal returns to City Council for further discussion.

 Why Is This Being Discussed?

-City Council members requested staff explore whether neighborhoods outside downtown should have access to a tool similar to the downtown residential permit parking program.
+In 2024, a City Council referral directed staff to explore whether neighborhoods outside of downtown should have access to a residential parking tool similar to the one currently used in downtown and parts of Old Northeast.

-The concern being addressed is overflow parking — situations where vehicles from outside an area (events, commercial activity, employment centers, beach traffic, nightlife, etc.) fill neighborhood streets to the point that residents struggle to park near their homes.
+The issue being examined is overflow parking, situations where vehicles originating from outside a neighborhood (such as nearby commercial areas, employment centers, events, nightlife, or other destinations) occupy on-street spaces to the point that residents experience difficulty parking near their homes.

-The proposal does not automatically create new parking districts.
-It creates a process that neighborhoods could use if certain thresholds are met.
+The draft ordinance does not automatically create new parking districts.

 Part 1: Updates to the Existing Downtown Residential Permit Program (RPPA)